c3t0/csharp-notes/Language/Classes.md

 # Classes

+Class is the root word of the term classification.
+When you design a class, you systematically arrange information and behavior into a meaningful entity.

 Blue Print of an object or template

 Represents a *Reference Type*

 vs Struct => value type

+## Encapsulation

+A program that uses a class should not have to worry how the class actually works internally.

+The program simply creates an instance of a class and calls the methods of that class.

+The program does not care about the implementation.

+The class might need to maintain all sorts of **internal state information** to perform its various methods.

+State information and activity are hidden from the program using a class.

+Encapsulation actually has two purposes:
+1) To combine methods and data within a class; in other words, to support classification
+2) To control the accessibility of the methods and data; in other words, to control the use of the class

 ## Syntax